mikesweeting/AAA_DES_model/README.md

 The following directories are included:

-/models      	-- R scripts that run the DES models for AAA screening
+* /models      	-- R scripts that run the DES models for AAA screening

-/models/Example    -- An example script to run the DES is contained here
+* /models/Example    -- An example script to run the DES is contained here

+* /models/SWAN  -- Screening Women for Abdominal Aortic Aneurysm (SWAN) model scripts.
+See our [Lancet publication](http://dx.doi.org/10.1016/S0140-6736(18)31222-4) and [HTA report](https://doi.org/10.3310/hta22430) for further details

+* /models/NAAASP_COVID_modelling -- Scripts for modelling the impact of changes to Abdominal Aortic Aneurysm screening and treatment services in England during the COVID-19 pandemic.
+See our [PLOS ONE](https://doi.org/10.1371/journal.pone.0253327) publication for further details

-/functions   	-- Contains the DES model code
+* /functions   	-- Contains the DES model code

-/input 	     	-- Contains the input parameters and .csv files needed to run the DES models
+* /input 	     	-- Contains the input parameters and .csv files needed to run the DES models

+* /input/SWAN	-- Screening Women for Abdominal Aortic Aneurysm (SWAN) input parameters.
+See our [Lancet publication](http://dx.doi.org/10.1016/S0140-6736(18)31222-4) and [HTA report](https://doi.org/10.3310/hta22430) for further details

+* /input/NAAASP_COVID_modelling -- Input parameters for modelling the impact of changes to Abdominal Aortic Aneurysm screening and treatment services in England during the COVID-19 pandemic.
+See our [PLOS ONE](https://doi.org/10.1371/journal.pone.0253327) publication for further details

-/input/NAAASP_Men_2020-05-11    -- Updated parameters for AAA screening in men, updated as of 11/05/2020
+* /input/NAAASP_Men_2020-05-11    -- Updated parameters for AAA screening in men, updated as of 11/05/2020

-/output      	-- Directory where Rdata output files are saved
+* /output      	-- Directory where Rdata output files are saved